-For the year 2012, CITIC Pacific had made further progress with its corporate governance practices including:
+For the year 2013, CITIC Pacific made further progress with its corporate governance practices, which including:

 Looking ahead, we will keep our governance practices under continual review to ensure their consistent application and will continue to improve our practices having regard to the latest developments.

 Corporate Governance Structure

 To read more, please refer to P.82 of the Annual Report 2013.

 (Amended and adopted at the Board Meeting on 1 March 2012)

 (Amended and adopted at the Board Meeting on 28 February 2013)